 Retrospective on Research Licensing in the NWT

-This year, as a part of the 50th Anniversary celebration for research in the Inuvik Region, a 40 year retrospective was prepared which looks at licensing information from 1974 to 2013, the years for which licensing information is availible.
+As a part of the 50th Anniversary celebration for research in the Inuvik Region, a 40 year retrospective was prepared which looks at licensing information from 1974 to 2013, the years for which licensing information is availible.

 Regions and Maps of the NWT

-|Inuvialuit||Aklavik, Holman, Inuvik, Paulatuk, Sachs Harbour and Tuktoyaktuk|
+|Inuvialuit Settlement Region||Aklavik, Ulukhaktok, Inuvik, Paulatuk, Sachs Harbour, and Tuktoyaktuk|

-|Gwich'in||Aklavik, Fort McPherson, Inuvik and Tsiigehtchic|
+|Gwich'in Settlement Region||Aklavik, Fort McPherson, Inuvik, and Tsiigehtchic|

-|Sahtu||Colville Lake, Déline, Fort Good Hope, Tulita and Norman Wells|
+|Sahtu Settlement Region||Colville Lake, Déline, Fort Good Hope, Tulita, and Norman Wells|

-|Dehcho||Enterprise, Fort Liard, Fort Providence, Fort Simpson, Hay River, Hay River Reserve, Jean Marie River, Kakisa, Nahanni Butte, Sambaa K’e and Wrigley|
+|Dehcho Region||Enterprise, Fort Liard, Fort Providence, Fort Simpson, Hay River, Hay River Reserve, Jean Marie River, Kakisa, Nahanni Butte, Sambaa K’e, and Wrigley|

-|Dettah, Ndilo, Wha Ti, Gameti, Rae-Edzo, Wekweti and Yellowknife|
+|Dettah, Ndilo, Wha Ti, Gameti, Rae-Edzo, Wekweti, and Yellowknife|

-|South Slave||Fort Resolution, Fort Smith and Lutsel K’e|
+|South Slave Region||Fort Resolution, Fort Smith, and Lutsel K’e|